leangjia/blender_docs/manual/modeling/modifiers/physics/explode.rst

    The Explode modifier, with a Particle System above it.

+Particle UV
+   If set, the U value of the coordinates in that :term:`UV Map` will be overwritten with the age of the particle attached to the matching mesh face (in proportion, from 0 for not yet born particles, to 1 for dead ones).

+   The V value is set to a constant 0.5 value.

+   You can for example vary the color of a fragment (face) during the explosion phase, by using a texture with a color gradient along its *U* axis.

+Show
+   Unborn
+      Show faces when their attached particles are unborn.
+   Alive
+      Show faces when their attached particles are alive.
+   Dead
+      Show faces when their attached particles are dead.

+Cut Edges
+   Split the mesh in pieces based on location of emitted particles, instead of using existing faces.
+   This will typically results in a splitting that appears more random.

+Size
+   Scale each face using the size of its attached particle, once that particle is alive.

 Vertex Group
    Vertices in this group may not be affected by the *Explode* modifier.
    Vertices with full weight are not affected at all,